studentinsights/studentinsights/scripts/aws/README.md

       "Effect": "Allow",
       "Principal": "*",
       "Action": "s3:GetObject",
-      "Resource": "arn:aws:s3:::somerville-teacher-tool-cdn/*"
+      "Resource": "arn:aws:s3:::cdn-somerville-teacher-tool/*"
     }
   ]
 }
 ```

+You can click into a file in the S3 UI and then verify the policy allows access by opening one of the test assets in a browser at the S3 URL (eg., `https://s3-us-west-2.amazonaws.com/cdn-somerville-teacher-tool/test.txt`).

 Next, switch over to the AWS CloudFront UI and create a new distribution pointing to the S3 bucket.
-This should take effect within a minute or two and you can put some files in the bucket manually and then verify you can request them through the CloudFront domain.
+You might also want to point it to a specific folder (eg., `/production/assets`, which is what the rest of this walkthrough assumes).
+This should take effect within a minute or two and you can put some files in the bucket manually and then verify you can request them at the new domain CloudFront creates.

-#### Building production containers
+#### Building a production Rails container
+The steps here are to:

+  1. build production assets for Rails
+  2. push assets to S3
+  3. build production Rails container
+  4. push container to Docker Hub

-If you'd like to build a production container you can do this locally or on a separate EC2 instance.
+If you'd like to build a production container you can do this locally, on a separate EC2 instance, or as part of a Travis build on merging to master.
 You'll need Docker Hub and AWS credentials configured, and then can run the `scripts/aws/rails/builds.sh` script.
 Keep in mind this will push to the Docker Hub repository, and that subsequent deploys will pull from there.
+Some details will need to be adjusted and then tested.

+#### Travis workflow for building on merge to master
+Check out `.travis.yml` for comments on what needs to be updated, and `scripts/aws/build_from_travis.sh`, which detects whether it's the master branch and then performs the build.

 ## Deploying production containers
 If you're trying to deploy the service for the first time, you'll have to setup and seed the database first.
 See the `First deploy!` section below.